-- Sound horn to warn surroundings after checking if there are obstacles in the area. - Replace the engine oil and fuel referring to recommended oils at page 7-64.
-Fill the anti-freeze solution to the coolant as - Fill the anti-freeze solution to the coolant as required. - (1) Check if the parking brake is switch is in the LOCK position. - (2) Check if the gear selector lever is in the neutral position. - (3) Starting the engine while the ambient temperature is below 0 °C. - 1 Turn the start switch to "ON" position. - 2 Wait until the gauge of the cluster should be set. - 3 Push down the OK symbol ( ) on the fuel warmer switch so that it can heat the fuel oil after the heating pilot lamp ( ) on the cluster goes out and then wait for 5 minutes. - 4 Turn the start key switch to "Start" position. - 5 Release the start switch when the engine is started. - 6 Keep sufficiently idling condition after starting the engine. - Travelling the truck or operation of the attachments could be caused shut-down of the engine. - appens WAX from -6 °C. C, do not operate the truck under high load fuel system of the engine, and operate the in a way.
+- Sound horn to warn surroundings after checking if there are obstacles in the area. - Replace the engine oil and fuel referring to recommended oils at page 7-61. - Fill the anti-freeze solution to the coolant as required. - (1) Check if the parking brake is switch is in the LOCK position. - (2) Check if the gear selector lever is in the neutral position. - (3) Starting the engine while the ambient temperature is below 0 °C. - 1 Turn the start switch to "ON" position. - 2 Wait until the gauge of the cluster should be set. - 3 Push down the OK symbol () on the fuel warmer switch so that it can heat the fuel oil after the heating pilot lamp () on the cluster goes out and then wait for 5 minutes. - 4 Turn the start key switch to "Start" position. - S Release the start switch when the engine is started. - 6 Keep sufficiently idling condition after starting the engine. - Travelling the truck or operation of the attachments could be caused shut-down of the engine.